maksrago/Tournament-Controller/README.md

   After installing Python, simply run:
   * `pip install bs4`
   * `pip install tkinter` (for some systems)

+  ### Running Tournament Controller
+  * You can enter the directory location of the Tournament Controller program and simply type `python tournament_controller.py` or if you're on Windows you can use `run.bat`

 ## Author
 * **Maks Rago** - twitch.tv/im663/